carolxu369/IDS706-Individual-Project3/README.md

 ## Project Overview

 This project implements a complete data pipeline in Databricks, focusing on the analysis of music data.
 The pipeline ingests, transforms, and analyzes song data to derive insightful metrics about music trends, artist productivity, and song characteristics.
+This is the link to my [video](https://drive.google.com/file/d/1muQcpvCcObQArMcY2Cp0TQYP9VBskLIq/view?usp=sharing).

 ## Dependencies